 That’s why I think that buying this DSLR should be a clear-headed decision that’s backed by years of experience and practice.

-This being said, who is Nikon D810 for?
+This being said, who is the Nikon D810 camera for?

 In a nutshell, this full-frame DSLR is designed primarily for those photographers who need uncompromisingly high image quality.